 Killearn is a village and parish of approximately 2,500 souls nestled under the Campsie Fells in West Central Scotland.
 We live right on the Highland Line and boast the most southerly Highland Malt Distillery in Scotland at Dumgoyne.
 From 1889 to 1893 Excise Officer Tedder worked at the distillery and his son, the late Air Marshall Lord Tedder, was born in the Customs House (which is now a rose garden).
 His son became Professor of Chemistry at St. Andrews University.

-The West Highland Way passes through the parish but the standard route bypasses the village by about a kilometre.
+Both The West Highland Way and the John Muir Way pass through the parish but the standard routes bypass the village by about a kilometre.
+Access from the routes to the village is via Drumbeg Loan or Station Road.

 As our local song writer famously wrote we have "four churches, three tennis courts, two public houses and a Spar!".
-For a map of the Killearn area just click on the link to "Multimap" but do remember to come back!
-Our main link to the rest of the world is the car but there are regular bus services from Glasgow and Stirling.
+Sadly we have lost the Spar and one of our public houses, the Killearn Hotel, stands empty awaiting a new tenant.
+Our main link to the rest of the world is the car but there are bus services from Glasgow and Stirling.
 Timetables are available on the "Transport" page on the site.

 Bookmark the site and visit us regularly!